rh2810/Duplicate_File/README.md

     - ./duplicate copy.txt copy.txt 100

       - Creates 100 files named copy(1).txt, copy(2).txt, ..., and copy(100).txt.
 The contents of copy.txt are then copied into the output files.

+* You can change the value of the defined variable MAX_COPIES if you wish to increase/decrease the maximum number of a copies.